Casein kinase 1: Circadian rhythm

+The role of CK1 in mammalian circadian rhythms was first identified through a spontaneous mutation in hamsters.
+Homologs were subsequently identified in mice, and characterisation shows it plays a similar role to that proposed for Drosophila.

 In 2021, scientists reported the development of a light-responsive days-lasting modulator of circadian rhythms of tissues via Ck1 inhibition.
 Such modulators may be useful for chronobiology research and repair of organs that are "out of sync".

 Interactions

 DBT has been shown to physically interact with PER in vitro and in vivo, and to create a stable complex with PER throughout the circadian cycle.
 PER that has been phosphorylated by DBT is recognized by the Slimb protein.
 Slimb is a component of the Skp1/Cullin/F-box protein (SCF) ubiquitin ligase complex, which marks proteins for proteosomal degradation in a phosphorylation-dependent manner.
 Enhanced PER degradation in the cytoplasm is predicted to delay nuclear translocation of both PER and TIM, and to thus affect the period of circadian rhythms.

 The mutation dbtS, associated with a proline to serine substitution at residue 47 [P47S], shortens period length by about 6 h. dbtL contains an amino acid substitution of isoleucine for methionine at residue 80 (M80I) and lengthens period to 29 h.
 A third mutation, dbtAR, is associated with a change from histidine 126 to tyrosine and causes arrhythmia.
 PER protein in this mutant is hypophosphorylated.
 Each of these mutations maps to the kinase domain of DBT gene.
 The short- and long-period alleles of DBT enhance or attenuate, respectively, PER degradation in the nucleus, further demonstrating the importance of timely PER degradation as a critical determinant in establishing 24-h rhythmicity.
 In addition to influencing protein degradation, DBT affects the timing of nuclear accumulation of PER.
 The short-period mutant dbtS delays PER nuclear accumulation, which is independent of PER protein stability, and arrhythmic alleles of dbt cause nuclear accumulation of PER in clock-containing cells of larval and adult Drosophila.

 Both mammalian CK1δ and CK1ε contain closely related 123-amino-acid carboxy-terminal domains that can auto-regulate kinase activity.
 CK1δ and CK1ε are 53% identical.
 These domains are not related to the carboxy-terminal domain of double-time, suggesting a split in the evolution of the mammalian and fly homologs.

 A similar function for casein kinase 2 has been reported in Arabidopsis thaliana, Drosophila, and Neurospora.